Linda Winikow

 Linda Winikow (May 9, 1940 – August 24, 2008) was an American politician from New York.
 Winikow pleaded guilty to grand larceny, commercial bribe receiving and making illegal campaign contributions.

 Early life

 On May 9, 1940, Winikow was born as Linda Bord in New York City.
-Winikow's family lived in Hewlett, Nassau County, New York.
+Winikow's family lived in Hewlett, New York.

 Education

 Winikow graduated from Hofstra University.
 Then she taught history at a high school in Long Island.

 Career

 Winikow entered politics as a Democrat, and became a member of the Town of Ramapo Zoning Board of Appeals in 1968; a member of the Ramapo Town Council in 1972; and a member of the Rockland County Legislature in 1974.

-Winikow was a member of the New York State Senate from 1975 to 1984, sitting in the 181st, 182nd,183rd, 184th and 185th New York State Legislatures.
+Winikow was a member of the New York State Senate from 1975 to 1984, sitting in the 181st, 182nd, 183rd, 184th and 185th New York State Legislatures.
 She was a delegate to the 1980 Democratic National Convention but in June 1984, she announced that she would not seek re-election.

 In 1979, the Supersisters trading card set was produced and distributed; card number 22 featured Winikow's name and picture.

 On July 1, 1984, Winikow became the Vice President of Orange and Rockland Utilities's public relations.
 On August 16, 1993, she was arrested, and accused of funneling more than $250,000 of the company's money away for corrupt purposes and her personal use.
 Investigations showed that she had paid local newspapers to refrain from publishing articles with undesired coverage of Orange and Rockland Utilities and the company's top employees; that she forced the utility's advertising company to pay kickbacks; and that she made contributions to the election campaigns, using the company's money but declaring it as coming from different sources.
 On October 6, 1993, she pleaded guilty in Rockland County Court to grand larceny, commercial bribe receiving and making illegal campaign contributions.
 In 1995, she was sentenced to nine months in the Rockland county jail.